Name Analysis

 What the five grids stand for

-The Heaven Grid ties to the surname and what's inherited; the Personality Grid is often read as the center; the Earth Grid speaks to early foundations.
+The Heaven Grid ties to the surname and what is inherited; the Personality Grid is often read as the center; the Earth Grid speaks to early foundations.

 The Outer Grid reflects how you meet the outside world; the Total Grid draws the whole name together.

-Stroke counts shift with the character set and with simplified-versus-traditional standards.
+Stroke counts shift with character sets, simplified-versus-traditional standards, Kangxi strokes, and tool-specific dictionaries.

-A high-scoring name that sounds awkward or means little may not serve you well in everyday life.
+A high-scoring name that sounds awkward or means little may not serve well in everyday life.

 How it pairs with Ba Zi

-If traditional naming matters to you, read Ba Zi and the Five Elements first, then use the Five Grids as a filter.
+If traditional naming matters, read Ba Zi and the Five Elements first, then use the Five Grids as a filter.

 The final name should still honor meaning, sound, form, and family preference.